 The glitterati that graced The Love Boat’s decks as guest stars ran the gamut.
 There were old school Hollywood stars: Olivia de Havilland, Lillian Gish, Helen Hayes, Gene Kelly, Lana Turner, Debbie Reynolds, and Cab Calloway.
 There were fashion designers: Halston, Gloria Vanderbilt, and Bob Mackie.
 There were stars who weren’t stars just yet, like Michael J. Fox, Billy Crystal, and Tom Hanks, and a who’s who of 70s TV: Willie Aames, Kristy McNichol, John Ritter, The Osmonds, and the Brady Bunch kids.
 Cast members from Happy Days, M*A*S*H, WKRP in Cincinnati, Eight is Enough, Leave It To Beaver, and The Dick Van Dyke Show turned up in various groupings.
 There were also the ones who were big at the time, but forgotten by those who weren’t around in the 70s: The Hudson Brothers, Bobby Sherman, Bert Convy, Charlene Tilton, and Quinn Cummings.
 And then there were just flat-out surprises, like Janet Jackson and even Andy Warhol.

-When he was cast on The Love Boat, MacLeod had just wrapped up seven years on what this writer considers the best sitcom in world history, The Mary Tyler Moore Show.
-His agent told him The Love Boat script “sucked” but added that Aaron Spelling really wanted MacLeod for the part, and the industry-savvy actor recognized it immediately for what it was: a gold mine.
+When he was cast on The Love Boat, MacLeod had just wrapped up seven years on The Mary Tyler Moore Show.
+His agent told him The Love Boat script “sucked” but added that Spelling really wanted MacLeod for the part, and the industry-savvy actor recognized it immediately for what it was: a gold mine.
 A feel-good show was just what he was looking for, and he took the job.

-After The Love Boat, it was hard for him to get serious acting work, but he didn’t let it bother him; he was having too much fun.
-He appeared in some musicals, co-hosted a wacky airline safety video (“Safety Old School Style”) with Betty White for Air New Zealand, was the honorary mayor of Pacific Palisades for five years, and even got a chance to conduct the Colorado Symphony.
+After The Love Boat, he appeared in some musicals, co-hosted a wacky airline safety video (“Safety Old School Style”) with Betty White for Air New Zealand, was the honorary mayor of Pacific Palisades for five years, and even got a chance to conduct the Colorado Symphony.

 He also has a rich spiritual life.
 He turned to religion in the 1980s, and remarried his second wife Patti, whom he’d divorced three years earlier.
 They even co-wrote a book about it: Back On Course: The Remarkable Story of a Divorce that Ended in Remarriage.
 It was his religious conviction that led him to some of his favorite projects: he played the lead role in the 2008 Christian film The Secrets of Jonathan Sperry, and co-hosted a show on the Trinity Broadcasting Network about marriage called Back On Course for 17 years.